Central Virginia

 For the, this might be

-For the raising revenue of it all, does the existing legislation preclude us from charging a fare or are we allowed to do that?
+For the raising revenue of it all, does the existing legislation preclude us from charging a fair or are we allowed to do that?

 • 00:33:14

-The legislation wouldn't speak to fares because it's not yet speaking to us being an operator.
+The legislation wouldn't speak to fairs because it's not yet speaking to us being an operator.

 • 00:33:19